rh-mobb/documentation/docs/aro/astronomer/README-public.md

-# Installing Astronomer on a private ARO cluster
+# Installing Astronomer on a public ARO cluster

 This assumes you've already got a private ARO cluster installed.
 You could also follow the same instructions to create a public Astronomer, just use a regular DNS zone and skip the private parts.